 Our health data collection consists of the following:

-- Hospital administrative data regarding all admissions, and Accident and Emergency attendances at NHS hospitals in England
+- Hospital Episode Statistics (HES) - All admissions Admitted Patient Care, Critical Care and Accident and Emergency attendances at NHS hospitals in England

 - Cancer registrations (England and Wales)

 - ONS deaths, live births and still births registrations